Search

 - Algorithm choice: Kahn's or DFS?
 Either is fine, but have a reason.
 "I'll use Kahn's because it naturally gives me cycle detection and the level-by-level processing could be useful if we need to identify parallelizable tasks."

 Interviewers don't expect you to have topological sort memorized.
-They expect you to recognize when a problem is fundamentally about dependency ordering, choose an appropriate approach, and implement it correctly — with or without the AI's help.
+They expect you to recognize when a problem is fundamentally about dependency ordering, choose an appropriate approach, and implement it correctly.
 Saying "I haven't implemented this recently, but the idea is to repeatedly process nodes with no remaining dependencies" is a perfectly strong signal.

 Quick reference